localz/spotz-sdk-android/README.md

          src="http://localz.co/blog/wp-content/uploads/2014/03/app-store-300x102.jpg" />
   </a>

-  4. Insert your Spotz application ID and client key into MainActivity.java.
-Spotz application ID and client key are shown in the Spotz console under your application.
+  4. Insert your Spotz application ID and client key into MainActivity.java - these can be found in the Spotz console under your application.
 Be sure to use the *Android* client key:

         ...
         Spotz.getInstance().initialize(this,